learn-co-curriculum/phase-4-authenticating-users-readme/README.md

 filling out a form, you verify those credentials and set a token in the `session`.
 In this example, our token was their user id.
 We can also log users out by removing their user ID from the session.

+## Check For Understanding

+Before you move on, make sure you can answer the following questions:

+1. In the login and authentication flow you learned in this lesson for Rails API/React applications, in what two places is authentication information stored?
+2. In the login and authentication flow you learned in this lesson, what sequence of events happens if the user refreshes the page?